Posted on

 Performance Anxiety Research Project

-Since September 2019 I have been Lead Artist on the development of Sonic Bothy’s Performance Anxiety Project, along with Creative Director Claire Docherty (Project Manager) and Malcy Duff who works with Bothy Learning Space (Support Artist).
-At the core of the project was a series of exploratory workshops, co-led with Malcy.
+Since September 2019 I have been Lead Artist on the development of Sonic Bothy’s Performance Anxiety Project.
+At the core of the project was a series of exploratory workshops, co-led with Malcy Duff who works with Bothy Learning Space.
 The project aims, through direct experience in workshops, consultation and research, to increase awareness and create resources to support musicians with an ALSN in any aspect of performance anxiety and associated issues.
-The project has been detailed in an extensive research report, written up at the end of the practical work.

 Sonic Bothy Ensemble Album Fields